AnriiGegliuk/Plant_Disease_CNN/README.md

 <h3> Future plans for this project. </h3>
 </center>

-FastAPI and Streamlit were created.
-Will be deployed soon.
+FastAPI and Streamlit created.
+Will be deployed soon on Streamlit.